Mercedes-Benz W15: Chassis

-The 170 was the first Mercedes with all-round independent suspension.
+The 170 was the first Mercedes-Benz with all-round independent suspension.
 There was no full width axle at the front, the wheels being suspended from two transverse leaf springs.
 At the back there were two half swing-axles.
-The suspension lay-out, which minimized unsprung mass and provided a high level of stability, was subsequently introduced across the entire Mercedes-Benz range, giving the cars a quality of comfort and safety that competitors using the then common combination of rigid axles and leaf springing could not match.
+The suspension layout, which minimized unsprung mass and provided a high level of stability, was subsequently introduced across the entire Mercedes-Benz range, giving the cars a quality of comfort and safety that competitors using the then common combination of rigid axles and leaf springing could not match.

 The brakes, controlled via oil pressure, operated on all four wheels.
 An ignition steering lock was an anti-theft device which was incorporated as a standard feature.

 Although both the innovative suspension and the compact chassis might have been seen as a gamble in 1931, their dependability and quality were reflected in the fact that they continued unchanged throughout the car's production run.

 Engine

 The car was powered by a six-cylinder 1,692 cc engine: maximum power was set at 23.5 kW at 3,200 rpm.
 The engine featured central lubrication and the water-based cooling system for the engine employed both a pump and a thermostat.
 Power was transmitted to the rear wheels via what was in effect a four-speed manual transmission, on which the top gear operated as a form of overdrive.
-Third gear used the 1:1 ratio conventionally used by a top gear, and there was a fourth gear with a ratio of 1 : 0.73.
+Third gear used the 1:1 ratio conventionally used by a top gear, and there was a fourth gear with a ratio of 1:0.73.
 Fuel economy was quoted as 11 L/100 km and top speed 90 km/h (56 mph), which combined to represent a competitive level of performance in the passenger car market of that time.